CSIRO Purchase Order terms and conditions for supply of Goods and/or Services

 1.2 This Contract continues on and from the date the Purchase Order is issued to the Supplier by CSIRO and ends when the Supplier has performed all its obligations under the Contract, including those in respect of rectification of defects (Contract Term).

 Payment and price2.1 The price or fee of the Goods or Services set out in the Purchase Order includes.

 (a) all taxes (including GST), duties and other imposts for which the Supplier is liable;

 (b) all insurance costs;

 (c) all amounts payable for the use thereof (whether in the course of manufacture or use of the patents, copyright, registered designs, trademarks and other intellectual property rights);

 (d) all charges for supply of the goods or the performance of the services; and

 (e) no extra charges for testing, inspection, packing, delivery or otherwise.

-13.1 Subject to clause 5.3, CSIRO must pay for the Supplies within 20 days of the receipt of a correctly rendered invoice provided the following has occurred:
+2.2 Subject to clauses 5 and 6, CSIRO must pay for the Goods and/or Services within 30 days of the receipt of a correctly rendered invoice following.